mattermost/docs/source/administration/prev-config-settings.rst

 ============================

 .. note::
    This page is a reference to the organization of the configuration settings prior to the reorganization of the System Console in the June 16th, 2019 release.
-To view the configuration settings based on the organization of the System Console in versions v5.12 and later, please see this `documentation <https://docs.mattermost.com/administration/config-settings.html>`_.
+To view the configuration settings based on the organization of the System Console in versions 5.12 and later, please see this `documentation <https://docs.mattermost.com/administration/config-settings.html>`_.

 Mattermost configuration settings are maintained in the configuration file ``config.json``, located in the ``mattermost/config`` directory.
 You can modify the configuration file using the System Console, or by using a text editor to modify it directly.

 The default location of ``config.json`` is in the ``mattermost/config`` directory.
 Mattermost must have write permissions to ``config.json``, otherwise changes made in the System Console will have no effect.

-**Configuration in Database**
+**Configuration in database**
-Storing configuration in the database is supported in v5.10 and later.
+Storing configuration in the database is supported in 5.10 and later.
 Please see more information on how to set this up `here <https://docs.mattermost.com/administration/config-in-database.html>`_.

-**Environment Variables**
+**Environment variables**
-Starting in Mattermost version 3.8, you can use environment variables to manage the configuration.
+Starting in Mattermost 3.8, you can use environment variables to manage the configuration.
 Environment variables override settings in ``config.json``.
 If a change to a setting in ``config.json`` requires a restart for it to take effect, then changes to the corresponding environment variable also require a server restart.

 The name of the environment variable for any setting can be derived from the name of that setting in ``config.json``.
 For example, to derive the name of the Site URL setting:

 1. Find the setting in ``config.json``.
-In this case, *ServiceSettings.SiteURL*.
+In this case, ``ServiceSettings.SiteURL``.
 2. Add ``MM_`` to the beginning and convert all characters to uppercase and replace the ``.`` with ``_``.
-For example, *MM_SERVICESETTINGS_SITEURL*.
+For example, ``MM_SERVICESETTINGS_SITEURL``.
 3. The setting becomes ``export MM_SERVICESETTINGS_SITEURL="http://example.com"``.

 Finally, if a setting is configured through an environment variable, modifying it in the System Console is disabled.